 Under the Act, CCNY is responsible to NYPCC for the day to day provision of policing functions, including the direction and control of police officers.
-Up to 31 March 2014, all police staff were in the employment of NYPCC but certain powers over authorisation of revenue expenditure together with direction and control of all police staff were delegated to staff under the direction and control of CCNY.
-On 1 April 2014, staff and officers providing policing functions were transferred to the employment of CCNY.
-From this date, staff providing Corporate Support Services (comprising Information Communications and Technology, Estates, Transport and Logistics, Corporate Communications, Legal Services and Finance) are no longer under the direction and control of CCNY.
+Staff providing Corporate Support Services (comprising Information Communications and Technology, Estates, Transport and Logistics, Corporate Communications, Legal Services and Finance) are under the direction and control of NYPCC.

-Expenditure related to the provision of policing services by officers and staff under the direction and control of CCNY appears in the CCNY CIES (including Corporate Support costs up to 31 March 2014).
-Expenditure related to the provision of Corporate Support Services appears in the NYPCC single entity CIES with affect from 1 April 2014, and is then recharged to CCNY, so that all of the cost of Police Services appears in the CCNY CIES.
+Expenditure related to the provision of policing services by officers and staff under the direction and control of CCNY appears in the CCNY CIES.
+Expenditure related to the provision of Corporate Support Services appears in the NYPCC single entity CIES, and is then recharged to CCNY, so that all of the cost of Police Services appears in the CCNY CIES.
 The cost of Police Services is funded by a recharge to NYPCC.